 Later, chilled milk is blended with the coffee mixture until it turns thick and frothy.

 If you do not have a blender, then simply make this in a mason jar or shaker bottle.
 Make the coffee mixture in the jar and then pour the chilled milk.
 Secure it and shake it for 1 to 2 minutes.
 Take care not to over do as you may end up with butter separated on top.

 The other way is to simply make the coffee in your serving cup and then pour the chilled milk.
 Use a milk frother and froth it until you see some froth on top, typically for 1 minute.

-How to make cold coffee
+How to make Cold Coffee (Stepwise photos)

 1. If you want to garnish your serving glasses with chocolate, melt chocolate chips or use chocolate syrup.
 Pour 1 tablespoon chocolate across the inner side of the serving glass.
 Keep them in the fridge for 5 mins.